ChildMindInstitute/mindlogger-backend/docs/plugin-development.rst

 When you start the server, you may notice a warning message appears:
 ``WARNING: No description docs present for route GET item/:id/cat``.
-You can add self-describing API documentation to your route using the ``autoDescribeRoute`` decorator and :py:class:`girder.api.describe.Description` class as in the following
+You can add self-describing API documentation to your route using the ``autoDescribeRoute`` decorator and :py:class:`girderformindlogger.api.describe.Description` class as in the following
 example:

 .. code-block:: python

-    from girder.api.describe import Description, autoDescribeRoute
+    from girderformindlogger.api.describe import Description, autoDescribeRoute
-    from girder.api import access
+    from girderformindlogger.api import access

     @access.public
     @autoDescribeRoute(